Greece Digital Nomad Visa Guide (2024)

 If you use natural gas for heating, expect to spend between 5000 kWh and 7000 kWh per year for an apartment of 50㎡.

-Water bills also vary in accordance with how much water you use per month.
+Water bills also vary depending on how much water you use per month.

-According to statistics, an average person spends 145 liters of water per day or around 4㎥ per month.
-However, not only will you have to pay for the water you spend, but there will also be charges for sewerage and VAT included in your monthly water bill.
+According to statistics, an average person spends 145 liters of water per day, or around 4㎥ per month.
+Keep in mind that, along with paying for the water you spend, you’ll also have the charges for sewerage and VAT included in your monthly water bill.

-Finally, depending on where you live, there might be taxes for cleaning services or other bills that you should ask about before purchasing or renting the apartment.
+Finally, depending on where you live, you might also have to pay taxes for cleaning services or other bills that you should ask about before purchasing or renting the apartment.

 Expense #4: Gas and public transportation